Surviving a Borderline Parent

 - Understand and overcome the lingering effects of being raised by someone with BPD behaviors.

-- Discover specific coping strategies for issues common to children of borderline parents: low self-esteem, lack of trust, guilt, hypersensitivity, and others.
+- Discover specific coping strategies for issues common to children of borderline parents: low self-esteem, lack of trust, guilt, and others.

 - Begin to find a path forward, toward reclaiming your self and living your own, full life.